Traffic and Driving Offence Lawyers

-Traffic and Driving matters encompass a wide range of road safety and criminal offences, including but not limited to: Drink Driving, Driving Whilst Disqualified / Suspended, Speeding Dangerous Driving, and Careless Driving.
+Our driving offence lawyers represent clients for a range ot traffic and driving matters, including but not limited to: Drink Driving, Driving Whilst Disqualified / Suspended, Speeding Dangerous Driving, and Careless Driving.

 It is not uncommon for individuals who have never before had any contact with the criminal justice system to find themselves faced with driving charges.
 Most driving matters are dealt with in the Magistrates’ Court and we endeavour to have such matters dealt with as quickly as possible, whilst providing quality legal representation.

 We regularly represent people charged with exceeding the prescribed concentration of alcohol (or drink driving).
 We have successfully defended people in drink drive matters, achieved the minimum period of disqualification or suspension and have helped individuals get their licenses back.

-If you are facing driving charges, please do not hesitate to contact our office and make an appointment to see one of our solicitors for a free consultation.
+If you are facing driving charges, please do not hesitate to contact our office and make an appointment to see one of our driving offence lawyers for a free consultation.

 On 30 April 2018, the law changed in the area of drink driving offences for first time offenders with low range readings.
 For those caught driving with a reading of between 0.05 and 0.07 BAC, a period of disqualification will be immediately imposed by the Police, the offender will have to apply for the return of their licence by the Court and interlock provisions will apply.